gnunesm/kotlin-bootcamp-for-programmers/README.md

 # kotlin-bootcamp-for-programmers
-resulting code from the Udacity course "Kotlin Bootcamp for Programmers" by Google
+Resulting code from the Udacity course [Kotlin Bootcamp for Programmers](https://www.udacity.com/course/kotlin-bootcamp-for-programmers--ud9011) by Google